Can the MCT Oil in Tanasi Products Cause Stomach Pain?

 Burning Fat and Calories

 Since MCTs are rapidly absorbed into the body and converted into ketones, a source of energy, they may enhance the rate at which the body burns fat instead of storing it away.
 Ketones can cross the blood-brain barrier effortlessly, making them a great source of energy for the brain.
-In fact, some people claim that consuming these fats can help make your mind sharper; however, more research is required to support this claim.

 MCT Oil and Stomach Pain

-MCT oil can cause stomach pain when consumed in large amounts.
+MCT oil may cause stomach pain when consumed in large amounts.
 Those who are new to the use of this supplement may also suffer the same effect.
-Some people consider this to be a small price to pay for the many benefits of using this supplement.
+Some people consider this to be a small price to pay for the many upsides of using this supplement.
 However, it is important to have an idea of why this occurs in the first place; and if possible, how to prevent it from happening.

 To understand why MCT oil causes stomach pain, you will need to understand how other fats are digested and absorbed into the body.
-Regular fats, or LCTs, usually follow a long and drawn out breakdown process before they are ready to be broken down into ketones.
+Regular fats, or LCTs, usually follow a long and drawn-out process before they are ready to be broken down into ketones.
 When ingested, LCTs trigger the release of various digestive enzymes as they make their way through the digestive tract.
 These digestive juices, produced by various organs including the gall bladder and pancreas, play a huge role in the emulsification, or breakdown, of long-chain fats.

 Unlike LCTs, MCTs are directly absorbed into the bloodstream in the small intestines without the need for any digestive processes.
 In fact, MCTs do not trigger the release of digestive enzymes along the digestive tract.
 This is something that the body is used to when dealing with ingested fats.
 The absence of a digestive process during the absorption of MCTs may cause stomach pain or cramps.